darksylinc/colibrigui/Readme.md

 None of the libraries I knew or tried met all of the criteria, so I decided to write one

+Aside from international support, which is very important for me (Colibri supports arabic and hebrew [RTL layouts](https://tech.trivago.com/2015/04/27/right-to-left/), RTL text, chinese and japanese top-to-down-right-to-left text, and of course...
+CJK font support), with Colibri I wrote the shader with performance in mind and a layout engine which works very similar to wxWidgets.

+In fact I can design my layouts in wxFormBuilder and then write them on Colibri's.

+There were other reasons (one of my clients is VERY picky about UI alignment so the layout engine solved me a lot of arguments with him.
+I wrote the layout engine with him in mind).

+Regarding performance: Aside that we try to use as fewer draw calls and state changes as possible using modern rendering practices, we have a [breadth-first mode](https://github.com/darksylinc/colibrigui/blob/fe47825a9146846e3b655c301baaa4a413d86e6b/include/ColibriGui/ColibriWidget.h#L131) to render efficiently a common UI pattern in games:

+In games it's quite common to render a button, then a child image, then a button, another child image, and so on.
+Imagine an inventory menu.

+Typically the parent button is always the same, but the child is different (uses different picture, material, or may be text which requires a different shader).
+An UV atlas helps at this, but in my experience it doesn't help too much in real world cases.

+Breadth first potentially sacrifices drawing correctness for speed, as it will draw all parents first (e.g. all buttons first), then all children (first the images, then the text or vice versa).
+This lets us draw everything in roughly 3 draw calls (1 for the buttons, 1 for the icons assuming they share similar materials and the same texture array, and 1 for the text.).

+This works fine as long as the widgets rendered in breadth first are not overlapping.

+I had a bone with most Text rendering solutions: Most solutions lack sharpness (due to poor use of font atlases), and also lack rich text features like bolding, italic, colouring, adding a shadow, adding an outline (ok Colibri doesn't support outline either).
+In many cases you can do colour and shadow by hand using multiple text elements (for shadows, create another text in black behind and displace it).
+But Colibri lets you support all of this with just one ColibriLabel.

+There's so many games with ilegible text out there.
+And then when customers complain they can't increase the font size because it breaks the whole UI.
+In Colibri that (mostly) doesn't happen thanks to the layout engine, which automatically resizes everything.<br/>
+The function "sizeToFit" from Labels have been inspired by Apple's UILabel.
+In fact ColibriLabel was inspired by UILabel.
+It's such a good class.

+One more element I needed is that I planned to use Colibri in a threaded environment (render-split model to be exact.
+Logic thread needs to communicate with render thread about UI state, render thread manages and owns the UI).
+It gets very hard to do that right with a 3rd party library that sneakily decided to use a global variable, TLS, or something else that would break in this environment.<br/>
+Writing it myself ensures it will work.

+Last but not least, I like pretty and glossy skins, and most UIs don't look pretty (IMO) out of the box.
+This is purely on the artistic side.
+Windows 10 feels like a massive step backwards from Windows 7 in that regard.

 ### Is this library just for video games?

 While that is intended use, you don't have to.
 Any multimedia equipment that requires